cockroachdb/docs/cockroachcloud/cloud-api.md

 To create a cluster, send a `POST` request to the `/v1/clusters` endpoint.

 {{site.data.alerts.callout_success}}
-In order to create new clusters, the service account associated with the secret key must have the Cluster Administrator or Cluster Creator [role](authorization.html#organization-user-roles), or the `ADMIN` or `CREATE` [permission](authorization.html#service-accounts) if it is a legacy service account.
+The service account associated with the secret key must have the Cluster Administrator or Cluster Creator [role](authorization.html#organization-user-roles), or the `ADMIN` or `CREATE` [permission](authorization.html#service-accounts) if it is a legacy service account.
 {{site.data.alerts.end}}

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>